Ángel Di María: Personal life

 Di María's home in Prestbury, Cheshire, was the scene of an attempted burglary on 31 January 2015.

 On 2 September 2020, it was reported that Di María, along with PSG teammates Neymar and Leandro Paredes, had tested positive for COVID-19.
 The French sports newspaper L'Équipe said that the three players reportedly went on vacation in Ibiza.
 As a result, they had to quarantine for one week, and the rest of the players and working staff were scheduled to take a coronavirus test within the same week.

 During a match between PSG and Nantes on 14 March 2021, Di María's home was robbed and his family was held hostage.
 He had been substituted off the pitch by manager Mauricio Pochettino, who informed Di María of the situation.
 PSG teammate Marquinhos' parents' home was also burgled in a similar way.

 Pandora Papers

 Di María is one of the 13 sports personalities named in the Pandora Papers published by the International Consortium of Investigative Journalists (ICIJ).
 He used a company in Panama to exploit his image rights for months before arriving at Real Madrid.
-He is the owner of a company in Panama created especially to manage his million-dollar contracts for the exploitation of his image rights, a shell company that he used since 2009 and that he maintains to this day while playing at Paris Saint-Germain with Lionel Messi.
-The Pandora Papers reveal that he handled more than 8 million euros between 2013 and 2017 through a company named Sunpex Corporation Inc.
+He is the owner of a company in Panama created especially to manage his million-dollar contracts for the exploitation of his image rights, a shell company that he used since 2009 and that he maintains to this day.
+The Pandora Papers reveal that he handled more than €8 million between 2013 and 2017 through a company named Sunpex Corporation Inc.